macababbadcherry/Learning-SQL/Case Study # 1 - Online Sports Retail/README.md

 ## Project Description
 In this project, we'll analyze the product data of an online sports clothing company and develop recommendations to help the company maximize its revenue.
 The information includes prices, discounts, revenue, ratings, reviews, product descriptions, and website traffic.

-Note that the information related to the case study has been sourced from [[DataCamp]Optimizing Online Sports Retail Revenue](https://app.datacamp.com/learn/projects/optimizing_online_revenue).
+Note that the information related to the case study has been sourced from [[DataCamp] Optimizing Online Sports Retail Revenue](https://app.datacamp.com/learn/projects/optimizing_online_revenue).

 ## Project Tasks
+This project involves 9 tasks that require the use of SQL to analyze and optimize the revenue of an online sports clothing company.
 1. Counting missing values
 2. Nike vs Adidas pricing
 3. Labeling price ranges